-1.34 An appropriate cooling water treatment programme must be capable of controlling not only legionella and other microbial activity, but also corrosion, scale formation and fouling, and include appropriate measures, such as regular physical cleaning and disinfection, to maintain the system's cleanliness.
-This is very important since these aspects are often interrelated and failure to control one aspect will often lead to other problems and will increase the legionella risk.
+1.34 An appropriate cooling water treatment programme must be capable of controlling not only Legionella and other microbial activity, but also corrosion, scale formation and fouling, and include appropriate measures, such as regular physical cleaning and disinfection, to maintain the system's cleanliness.
+This is very important since these aspects are often interrelated and failure to control one aspect will often lead to other problems and will increase the Legionella risk.

 1.35 The water treatment programme should be capable of delivering certain desired outcomes.
-Table 1.1 shows the typical cooling water desired outcomes.
+Table 1.1 shows the typical desired outcomes for cooling water.
 These outcomes will depend on the nature of the water and the system being treated.
 The particular desired outcomes and the metrics to be used should be agreed between the system owner/operator and their specialist water treatment service provider.